catseye/Robin/doc/Robin.md

 *   A symbol is a term.
 *   A boolean is a term.
 *   An integer is a term.
-*   A macro is a term.
+*   An operator is a term.
 *   An empty list is a term.
 *   A list cell containing a term, prepended to another list (which may be empty), is a term.